SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 Click **Save** to save your settings.
 If everything is correct, a message "Credentials successfully saved" will be displayed.

-To add another connection, click on Add Connection in the bottom left side of the screen and then follow the steps mentioned above to create the connection.
+To add another connection, click on Add Connection in the bottom left side of the screen and then follow the steps mentioned above to create the new connection.

-### Replacing credentials for a particular connection
+### Updating connection information for an existing connection

-If you wish to overwrite your previous credentials for a particular connection, Navigate to the **Connectivity** page and switch to the **Sigfox provider settings** tab.
+If you wish to update the connection information for a particular connection, navigate to the **Connectivity** page and switch to the **Sigfox provider settings** tab.
 Select the desired connection.
-Enter the connection information mentioned above and click **Save** to overwrite the previous credentials
+Enter the connection information mentioned above and click **Save** to update the previous connection information

 ###  Deleting an existing connection